Now, let’s add a new build step that generates code using a templating engine called Jinja2.

 Declare the code generation

-Our library already came with a jinja2 template file in mylib/header.tmpl.txt
+The library already came with a jinja2 template file in mylib/header.tmpl.txt

 .
-You’ll see it has a {{TIMESTAMP}}
+You can see it has a {{TIMESTAMP}}

-placeholder.
-We want to fill this in.
+placeholder to fill in.

-rule in the BUILD file.
+file.
 This is a basic building block which uses a tool and some declared inputs, then runs it when needed to produce the declared outputs.
 You can see the args

 already match the command-line flags from the jinja2 help output above.

-You’ll see the tool = "TODO"
+The tool = "TODO"

 .

-Now we can run a build
+Now you can run a build

 to check the codegen: